w3c/web-roadmaps/README.md

 * `url`: should point to the URL of the latest version of the specification.
 This URL will be used to collect additional data about the spec (standardization status, Working Groups that produce it, editors draft, etc) and as target of links that reference the feature.
 URL may contain a fragment to point to a specific section in a specification.
 If the `url` property is not specified, the framework assumes that the underlying specification is a W3C specification,  that the filename is its short name, and that the URL of the spec is `https://www.w3.org/TR/[filename]/`.
 * `impl`: for specifications for which browser implementations are expected, the `impl` property explains where to look for implementation info.
 Described below in [Describing implementation status](#describing-implementation-status).
 * `polyfills`: for specifications for which there are polyfills available that would be worth reporting, the `polyfills` property lists these polyfills.
 It should be an array of objects that have a `url` property that links to the polyfill's home page on the Web, and a `label` property with the name of polyfill.
-* `feature`: in case the reference to the specification would benefit from being more specific than the specification as a whole, the `feature` property allows to add the name of the specific feature (see e.g. the [reference to the HTMLMediaElement interface in the HTML5 specification](data/htmlmediaelement.json)).
+* `features`: in case the reference to the specification would benefit from being more specific than the specification as a whole, and/or in case available implementation information is more fine-grained than the spec level, the `features` property makes it possible to list features in the spec.
+It must be an array of objects, each object describing a feature through the following properties:
+  * `title`: a label for the feature.
+Property is mandatory.
+  * `url`: a URL to the feature in the spec.
+Fragments such as `#my-feature` are allowed.
+Property is optional.
+  * `impl`: where to look for implementation info.
+Described below in [Describing implementation status](#describing-implementation-status).
+* `featuresCoverage`: when features are listed in the `features` property, this property asserts whether the list of features covers the whole spec, or whether some additional features need to be specified.
+This information is used to compute the implementation status of a spec from the implementation status of individual features.
+Property is optional.
+Possible values are `partial` and `full`.
+Default value is `partial`.
 * `status`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `status` property can be used to set the maturity level of the specification.
 Possible values are one of `ED` (Editor's Draft), `WD` (Working Draft), `LS` (Living Standard), `CR` (Candidate Recommendation), `PR` (Proposed Recommendation), `REC` (Recommendation), `Retired` (retired or obsoleted), or `NOTE` (Group Note).
 * `title`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `title` property should be set to the title of the specification.
 * `edDraft`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), or when these APIs do not know the URL of the Editor's Draft for the specification, the `edDraft` property should contain the URL of the Editor's Draft of the specification.